changetocoding/Web-Development-Course/Week Nine/README.md

 # Week 13 - Function Expressions and Arrow Functions

-# What is a function declaraiton?
+# What is a function declaration?
 A function declaration is a syntax for creating a function by creating a block of code.

 ```JS